tendermint/tendermint/spec/abci++/abci++_methods.md

         * It is the responsibility of the Application to set the right value for _TimeoutPropose_ so that the (synchronous) execution of the block does not cause other processes to prevote `nil` because their propose timeout goes off.
-    * In next-block execution mode, Tendermint will ignore parameters `ResponsePrepareProposal.tx_results`, `ResponsePrepareProposal.validator_updates`, and `ResponsePrepareProposal.consensus_param_updates`.
     * As a result of executing the prepared proposal, the Application may produce header events or transaction events.
       The Application must keep those events until a block is decided and then pass them on to Tendermint via `ResponseFinalizeBlock`.
-    * Likewise, in next-block execution mode, the Application must keep all responses to executing transactions until it can call `ResponseFinalizeBlock`.
     * As a sanity check, Tendermint will check the returned parameters for validity if the Application modified them.
       In particular, `ResponsePrepareProposal.tx_records` will be deemed invalid if
         * There is a duplicate transaction in the list.